L.A. ANIMALS

 Bones of Giant Sloth Discovered in Los Angeles

-As Los Angeles digs new transit tunnels beneath the city, evidence is found of a different sort of traffic that roamed our region a long time ago.
+As Los Angeles digs new transit tunnels beneath the city, evidence is found of a different sort of traffic that moved across our region a long time ago.

 L.A.
 HISTORY